-Jon Rahm What's In The Bag - Open De Espana 2018
+Jon Rahm What's In The Bag - Open Championship 2018

 Tiger Woods What’s In The Bag?

-Jordan Spieth What’s In The Bag?
+Jason Day What’s In The Bag?

-His irons are the TaylorMade P750s from 4-PW with Project X 6.5 shafts.
+His irons are the TaylorMade P750s from 5-PW with Project X 6.5 shafts.

-Rahm has hit just over 69% of Greens in Regulation this season on Tour.
+Rahm has hit just over 70% of Greens in Regulation this season on the PGA Tour.

 He has two TaylorMade Milled Grind wedges in 52° and 56° and a Milled Grind 60° Hi-Toe.